khanyousefzai/AlternateBitProtocolSimulator/README.md

    ```./NAME_OF_THE_COMPILED_FILE NAME_OF_THE_INPUT_FILE. ```
    For this test you need to type:
 		```./bin/ABP data/input_abp_1.txt```
-   - To check the output of the simulation, open  "abp_output.txt"
+   - To check the output of the simulation, open in data folder "abp_output.txt"
+   - To check more readable output of the simulation, open in data folder "file_mod_output.csv"
    - To execute the simulator with different inputs
 		- Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt
 		- Run the simulator using the instructions in step 3